Retinoblastomas can result from a genetic mutation.

 Looking into the eye with a special instrument while the child is under anesthesia

-Ultrasonography of the eyes, computed tomography (CT), or magnetic resonance imaging (MRI)
+Ultrasonography, computed tomography (CT), or magnetic resonance imaging (MRI) and sometimes optical coherence tomography

 Sometimes a bone scan, examination of bone marrow, and spinal tap